artainmo/web-development/README.md

 Front-end refers to the pages send by web-server to client-server, that the client's web browser will visually display, creating an user interface (UI).<br>
 Different programming languages can be used for the back-end and front-end development.

-**TCP & UDP**<br>
-Transmission control protocol (TCP) enables the transmission of resources, it is used to manage many types of internet connections and allows HTTP communication.<br>
-User diagram protocol (UDP) is a communication protocol used across the internet, especially for the transmission of time-sensitive information.<br>
-Both are internet communication protocols, the main difference between them is that TCP is more reliable but slower, while UDP is less reliable but faster and enables broadcasting.

 **HTTP**<br>
 The language used between servers to communicate.<br>
 http requests are made by a web browser and follow a specific syntax, they can request content from the webserver or even post content on the webserver, allowing the client to interact with the webserver.<br>